 WAR AND REFUGEES

-Children who belong to minority groups or indigenous peoples have the right to their language, culture and religion.
-Examples of indigenous peoples include Native Americans, Aboriginal Australians and the Sami people of Northern Europe.
-The rights of indigenous and minority children are often violated.
-Their languages are not respected and they are bullied or discriminated against.
-Many children do not have access to medical care.
+Children who belong to minority groups or indigenous peoples in their countries have the right to their language, culture and beliefs.
+Examples of indigenous peoples – the very first people to live in their countries – include Aboriginal Australians and the Sami people of Northern Europe.
+Indigenous and minority children often suffer injustices.
+Some are not allowed to speak their own languages.
+Many of them are discriminated against, which means that they do not have the same opportunities as other children, for example when it comes to education and medical care.

 If you have a disability you have the same rights as everyone else.
 You have the right to receive support so that you can play an active role in society.
 Children with disabilities are among the most vulnerable in the world.
 In many countries they are not allowed to go to school.
 Many are treated like inferior beings and are kept hidden away.
 There are approximately 200 million children with disabilities in the world.